likehopper/redmine_sla/doc/EXAMPLE-01.md

 # Example n°1 : Simple service levels with only response time

-For a support service, open Monday to Friday from 9:30 a.m. to 12:30 p.m. and from 2:00 p.m. to 6:00 p.m., we want to monitor only commitments on issues handling times.
+For a support service, open Monday to Friday from 9:30 a.m. to 12:30 a.m. and from 2:00 p.m. to 6:00 p.m., we want to monitor only commitments on issues handling times.

-**Support in working hours**
+**Calendar Support Tracker**
 | Dow       | Start time  |	End time  |
 |-----------|-------------|-----------|
 | Monday    |    09:30    |   12:30   |